Some simple ingredients found in the kitchen may also benefit the skin when used topically. This may include oatmeal, milk, and more.

 The question remains: Can they make the cut when compared to store-bought cosmetics?

-Whether your skin concern is dehydration, sensitivity, or acne, it may be worth raiding the kitchen cupboard or refrigerator before you break out your wallet.
+Whether your main skin concern is dehydration, sensitivity, or acne, it may be worth raiding the kitchen cupboard or refrigerator before you break out your wallet.

 Some of the most common kitchen staples have skin-boosting benefits.